grassetg/zumba-cafew-cafew-carnaval/README.md

 - [X] : As a player, I want to see ennemy
 - [X] : As a ennemy, I want to move on one axe
 - [X] : As a player, I want to destroy ennemy when I shot them
+- [X] : As a player, I want to decrease my life when I am touch by an ennemy

 **TO DO**

-- [ ] : As a player, I want to decrease my life when I am touch by an ennemy
 - [ ] : As a player, I want to decrease my life when I fall

+Estimated note : 65/100